 word embeddings of analogies approximately form a paralellogram.

-Whilst this fits our intuition, the phenomenon is intriguing since word embeddings are not trained to achieve it!
-In practice, word embeddings of analogies do not perfectly form parallelograms:
+While this seems intuitive, the fact that semantic relationships between words appear as geometric relationships between word embeddings is intriguing since word embeddings are not trained to achieve it!
+In practice, the parallelograms formed by word embeddings of analogies are not perfect:

 word embeddings of analogies not quite a paralellogram